 There I go, my suitcase trailing behind me.
 The bus just stopped on the empty corner of a big square in the center of Istanbul, and as everyone else got off I thought it best to follow suit.
 I have no idea where to go, so I decide to move in the general direction of where the crowd seems to be.
 As usual, I’m ill-prepared.
 It doesn’t matter.
 In my pocket sits the booking confirmation with the address of my hostel, and it’s only 4.30 in the afternoon.
 I have sixteen hours before I’m expected at the course I’m here to take.

 There seems to be a bigger street that everyone is moving towards a bit further down the square, and again, I decide to follow.
 But before I get a clear view of it, I get called out.
 ‘Hello!
 You there, Miss!’
-A friendly looking older man who clearly works at the neat restaurant to my right asks me in for a coffee.
+A friendly looking older man who clearly works at the restaurant to my right asks me in for a coffee.
 Smiling I point to my suitcase: ‘I have to go!’
-Where am I going, he asks, and I get out the address.
+Where am I going, he asks, and I take out the paper with the address.
 He has never heard of the hostel, but the big street I was going for will indeed take me in the right direction.
 I promise to come back for coffee – ‘on the house!’ – when I have more time, and lightheartedly continue my way.

 The big street turns out to be the Istiklal Caddesi, one of Istanbul’s main shopping streets.
 Despite the many well-known chain stores, there is plenty to see.
 The architecture is a mix of grand European looking buildings and tightly packed tall houses with ornate but sagging timber additions sticking out of the plaster walls.
 There is food everywhere.
 In red and white colored mobile carts chestnuts are being roasted and ring-shaped breads with poppy-seeds are on display, and the smell of grilled meat that comes from the small restaurants dances with that of stewed vegetables and beans and the sweetness of syrup-infused baklava.
 A wave of contentment washes over me.
 I feel right being here.
 And I still have no clue where my hostel is.